 we link other information to your cookie and device IDs.
 Your cookie and device IDs may be supplemented with other information, such as information about the products you buy offline or information that you provide directly to us when creating an account on our sites.
 We generally do this in ways that will not directly personally identify you.
 For example, we could know that cookie ID ABC12345 belongs to the razor aficionado group based on person’s web site visits, age, gender, and shopping habits, but we would not know that person’s name or address or other information that would identify him or her as a person.
 Should we ever want to personally identify your cookie or device information (web and app viewing history), we will always ask you before doing so.

 how you can stop receiving interest-based ads.
-To stop receiving Gillette interest-based advertising, you can click here or click on the WebChoices or AppChoices icons on one of our sites or in one of our mobile applications.
-You can also prevent getting interestbased ads on websites by declining cookies in your browser(s), declining the “access to data” requests that apps usually present when you install them, or by adjusting the ad tracking settings on your device.
+You can prevent getting interest-based ads on websites by declining cookies in your browser(s), declining the “access to data” requests that apps usually present when you install them, or by adjusting the ad tracking settings on your device.

 you will still see “contextual” ads even if you opt out of interest-based ads.
 Even if we stop sending you interest-based ads, you will still get ads from our brands on your computer or mobile devices.
 These ads, however, are based on the context of the sites you visit and are called contextual ads.
 Unlike interest-based ads which are based on pages you visit on your mobile phone or computer viewing activities, contextual ads are ads shown to you based on the context of the specific site you are visiting.
 For example, you still may see an ad for one of our baby care brands while looking at nursery products online because these sites traditionally have had mostly new or expecting parents as visitors.
 You should also know that we may still collect information from your computer or devices and use it for other purposes like evaluating how our websites work, for consumer research, or detecting fraud.